10 Essential Pet Care Tips Every Pet Owner Should Know

 2. Feed a Balanced, High-Quality Diet

-Opt for high-quality, veterinarian-recommended brands that list real meat, fish, or poultry as the first ingredient.
-Avoid foods packed with artificial colors, fillers, or by-products.
+Look for veterinarian-recommended brands that list real meat, fish or poultry as the first ingredient.
+Avoid foods loaded with artificial colors, fillers or unnamed by-products.

-If you prefer homemade or raw diets, talk with your vet or a certified pet nutritionist to ensure your pet gets the right balance of protein, carbs, vitamins, and minerals.
+If you prefer homemade or raw diets, consult your vet or a certified pet nutritionist to make sure your pet receives a proper balance of protein, fats, vitamins and minerals.

-And please — skip the table scraps.
-Foods like chocolate, onions, grapes, and avocado can be toxic to pets.
+And always skip the table scraps.
+Foods like chocolate, onions, grapes and avocado can be toxic to pets.

 Pet Care